Two Days in Tropea, Italy: Things To See & Eat

 The main airport in Calabria is Lamezia Terme, which has flights from Milan and Rome but also the rest of Europe.
 From Lamezia Terme it’s about an hour drive to Tropea, along the coast.

-I would suggest to rent a car, because the public transport is not super great in this part of Italy.
+One option to get to Tropea is by renting a car, because the public transport is not super great in this part of Italy.
 It will also be easier to visit other places around Tropea if you have a car.

 Alternatively, you can also travel to the airport of Reggio Calabria, which is on the other side of Calabria (close to Sicily).
 From here, it’s around a 1.5 hour drive to Tropea.